rockthejvm/rockthejvm-site/src/content/articles/broadcast-joins-in-apache-spark-an-optimization-technique.md

 At the same time, we have a small dataset which can easily fit in memory.
 For some reason, we need to join these two datasets.
 Examples from real life include:

-- tagging each row with one of n possible tags, where n is small enough for most 3-year-olds to count to
+- Tagging each row with one of n possible tags, where n is small enough for most 3-year-olds to count to
-- finding the occurrences of some preferred values (so some sort of filter)
+- Finding the occurrences of some preferred values (so some sort of filter)
-- doing a variety of lookups with the small dataset acting as a lookup table
+- Doing a variety of lookups with the small dataset acting as a lookup table

 Regardless, we join these two datasets.
 Let's take a combined example and let's consider a dataset that gives medals in a competition: